 The fifth metric that is overlooked frequently, although not applicable to many companies, is the number of users and/or subscribers a company has, and how much this has grown since the last quarter.
 In general, this is more applicable in the technology industry.

 For example, with companies like Netflix (NFLX), a subscription-driven media services provider, investors are more concerned about subscriber numbers and subscriber growth than they are EPS or revenue for the quarter.
 Essentially, this is because over the long-run, this is what will drive the company towards larger profits.

 Another example is Snapchat (SNAP), a multimedia camera-based messaging app, with their focus being on user retention and app usage.
 In particular, Snapchat focuses on the daily active users and monthly active users, which if beat when earnings are released, typically drive the stock price up.
 So, as long as these numbers keep growing month-over-month, more people will come to the platform and use it, which likely translates to more profit for the company and its shareholders.

 Other companies include Facebook, Twitter, and Spotify, where the number of users should be growing quarter-over-quarter.

 Another thing to note here is that many subscription or traffic-related companies on the stock market do not generate much in profit, or take on a lot of debt (relative to similarly-sized companies in different industries).
 Investors who invest in these businesses understand this, and this is why subscription and/or user growth is so much more important to these investors than beating earnings.

-Now, even if companies surpass analyst expectations for all five of the metrics covered in the previous section, this is no guarantee that the stock price will not drop after earnings are released!
+Now, even if companies surpass analyst expectations for all five of the metrics covered in the previous section, there is no guarantee that the stock price will not drop after earnings are released!
 So, in this section, I will provide seven different reasons for why this may be the case.